MileHacker Logo

 Gluten-Free Needs

-Gluten-free options are difficult due to widespread wheat use in bread accompanied by some stews.
+Gluten-free options are difficult due to widespread wheat use in bread plus some stews.
 Communicate your needs clearly.
 Rice-based meals are generally safe.

 Allergen Awareness